jhu-lcsr/costar_plan/docs/task_learning.md

 ```

 Some notes:
   - The learning rate here needs to be a bit lower, or you need to set the `--clipnorm` option, as the loss is fairly complex.
+With a higher learning rate I observed spikes in the loss function.
   - `adam` and `nadam` converge very quickly on small datasets

 # Testing